grompe/BTWTweak/patcher/readme.txt

 - Changed pistons to melt down to 2 gold nuggets and 6 iron nuggets to be consistent with reduction in BTW.

+- Allowed normal difficulty for hardcore (permadeath) mode.

+- Allowed easy difficulty to be selected only in the main menu.
+It is now called "wimpy".
+Resets to normal after restarting the game.

 v0.9i